-Low porosity hair is hair that does not retain moisture well.
-Hair porosity is broken down into three different categories, including low, normal, and high.
+First, let's discuss hair porosity.
 Porosity is your hair's ability to absorb moisture.
-Having low porosity hair means your cuticles are tight, making it difficult for moisture to seep into your cuticle and retain the moisture.
+Low porosity means your cuticles are tight, making it difficult for moisture to seep into your cuticle and retain the moisture.

 What Are the Different Types of Hair Porosity?

 There are three categories of hair porosity; low, normal, and high.
 Each type of hair porosity is accompanied by unique characteristics.

 If you have low porosity hair, you may notice your hair takes a long time to dry.
 Additionally, the products you use sit on top of your hair like a thick film instead of absorbing the moisture.
 Even natural oils can become a hassle because they also sit on top of your hair, causing a sticky buildup which makes it difficult to style and manage.
 When washing your hair, it takes forever to become fully saturated, easily becoming your least favorite thing to do.

 Normal Porosity Hair Characteristics